saadshakeel1357/BSP-S5/README.md

 ### `npm run deploy`

-use this to publish the code online (i guess)
+use this to publish the code online

 ### `npm start`